 - Blasts and explosions

-The San Jose spinal cord injury lawyers at Jacoby & Meyers investigate every client’s accident to identify all possible causes and potentially liable parties to help ensure you recover compensation.
+The San Jose spinal cord injury lawyers at Jacoby & Meyers investigate each client’s accident to identify possible causes and potentially liable parties.

 Compensation For Spinal Cord Injuries/Valuing a San Jose Spinal Cord Injury Claim

-The type and amount of compensation you may be able to recover from a spinal cord injury depends largely on the severity of your injuries.
-In general, you may be able to recover economic, non-economic, and rarely, punitive damages.
+The type and amount of compensation that may be available depends largely on the severity of the injuries and the supporting evidence.
+In general, damages may include economic, non-economic, and in limited cases, punitive damages.

 Economic damages are those that can be objectively quantified.
-They include current and future medical expenses, current and future lost wages, and other expenses incurred because of your injuries.
+They include current and future medical expenses, current and future lost wages, and other expenses incurred because of the injury.

-Non-economic damages are subjective and more challenging to qualify, but can be just as devastating as economic damages.
-They include pain and suffering, mental and emotional distress, loss of enjoyment of life, and loss of consortium.
+Non-economic damages are more subjective and may include pain and suffering, mental and emotional distress, loss of enjoyment of life, and loss of consortium.

-Punitive damages are rarely awarded in California.
-They are reserved for cases in which the plaintiff can prove by clear and convincing evidence that the defendant’s actions were taken with malice, oppression, or fraud.
+Punitive damages are rarely awarded in California and require clear and convincing evidence that the defendant’s actions involved malice, oppression, or fraud.

-Our attorneys work hard to ensure all possible types of damages are included and recovered.
+Our attorneys work to identify applicable categories of damages and supporting evidence.

 Call Jacoby & Meyers Today

-If you or a loved one have suffered a spinal cord injury because of another party’s fault, you deserve to be compensated for your damages.
+If you or a loved one have suffered a spinal cord injury because of another party’s fault, you may be entitled to seek compensation for your damages.

-We understand that no amount of money can undo the impact of an accident or fully address the losses you have sustained.
-However, a recovery permitted under California law can help mitigate the financial burdens associated with your injuries.
-Our legal team provides the professional advocacy necessary to document your losses and seek the results allowed by the specific facts of your case.
+We understand that no amount of money can undo the impact of an accident or fully address the losses sustained.
+However, recovery permitted under California law may help mitigate the financial burdens associated with the injury.
+Our legal team provides the professional advocacy necessary to document losses and seek recovery permitted under the specific facts of your case.

 Call us today at (408) 341-6883 or complete the short form on our contact page to schedule a free consultation.
-Our legal team provides dedicated advocacy to answer your questions and explain the legal options permitted under California law.
-If we represent you, we will work to provide professional advocacy to seek the recovery allowed for your documented losses.
+Our legal team provides advocacy to answer your questions and explain the legal options permitted under California law.
+If we represent you, we will provide professional advocacy to seek the recovery permitted for your documented losses.